yochaigal/cairn/wip/west-marches/forest.md

 - **Field**: The flowers, varied and plentiful, rustle and sway as if whispering to each other, even when no wind is blowing.
 - **Yore Glass**: Looking into the mirror allows the holder to view any part of its life up to present day.
 Addictive: WIL save (once) or suffer _deprivation_ if not used daily.

-### 4. Lightning Struck Grandeur
+### 4. Fallen Grove

-A gargantuan **fallen oak**, possibly struck by lightning, lies in the heart of a serene grove.
-A sizable **cavity** in its side invites explorers.
+In the heart of a small **grove** lies a gargantuan **oak**, a sizable **cavity** in its side.
+The other trees form a natural dome-like cathedral around it.

-- **Fallen Oak**: The bark around the scar is unusually smooth to the touch and sparks tiny jolts of static electricity.
+- **Fallen Oak**: Burn marks act as evidence of a recent lightning stike.
+The scar is unusually smooth to the touch, tingling slightly on contact.
-- **Cavity**: Large enough for a person to crawl into.
-Inside, it's surprisingly dry and resonates with soft, harmonious hums when the wind blows.
-- **Grove**: The trees in the grove form a natural dome-like cathedral around the fallen oak.
-They sway in the wind, producing a soothing rustle that's almost hymnal in nature.
-In their roots, a network of interconnected tunnels hint at a deeper connection beneath the grove.
+- **Cavity**: Large enough for crawling, single file.
+It is warm and peaceful.
+A softly glowing **Heartseed** nestles within.
+Wherever it is buried, a new forest will bloom.
+Worth 500gp to a merchant or prince, but priceless to protectors of **The Wood**.

 ### 5. Otter's Gleam